gitess2/golang-onion-webserver/README.md

 # GoLang .onion Webserver

-Don't think about the vulnerabilities plz, thanks
+Don't think about the vulnerabilities...